linuxdeepin/unilang/README.md

 		* These technologies do not ensure good support for the development of native applications.
 			* Historically, HTML was designed to present static documents (called "pages") in the web rather than interactive dynamic programs.
 			* As the role of the client-side patching for converting static pages into dynamic content, JavaScript and CSS were also severely limited in function in the early stage (therefore, [Flash](https://en.wikipedia.org/wiki/Adobe_Flash) and other technologies were once popular).
 			* Even though standardized technical specifications such as [DOM](https://dom.spec.whatwg.org/) can simplify a large number of implementation details, incompatibility among different browsers is often problematic.
-Fortunately, as a dynamic language, JavaScript is easy to reduce problems by [shim](https://en.wikipedia.org/wiki/Shim_%28computing%29) (instead of changing the running environment), but this is at least at the cost of adaptation workload, and it is not always feasible (for example, the lack of support for [PTC (proper tail call)]((https://262.ecma-international.org/6.0/#sec-tail-position-calls)) of ES6 can hardly be solved except modifying the underlying implementation of the language.
+Fortunately, as a dynamic language, JavaScript is easy to reduce problems by [shim](https://en.wikipedia.org/wiki/Shim_%28computing%29) (instead of re-deploying the running environment), but this is at least at the cost of adaptation workload, and it is not always feasible.
+For example, the lack of support for [PTC (proper tail call)](https://262.ecma-international.org/6.0/#sec-tail-position-calls) of ES6 can hardly be solved except modifying the underlying implementation of the language.
 	* The actual implementations are extremely complex, obviously more difficult to customize than other solutions.
 		* The core parts of the browser (implementing the typesetting engine such as HTML and CSS and the runtime of languages such as JavaScript) are highly encapsulated integrated components, which are mostly implemented in C/C++, but more difficult to modify than almost all other C/C++ programs.
 		* Therefore, Web-based GUI solutions can only bundle these native components without significant changes.
 Even functions not depended on by the application are not easily removed before deployment.
 Unless distributed by the system, this will seriously bloat the the programs.